What is Cyber Insurance?

 - Training for prevention

-The analysis firm Franke & Bornberg rates commercial cyber insurance based on a detailed criteria catalog.
-Franke & Bornberg uses a seven-tier rating class scale from FFF+ (excellent) to F- (insufficient).
-This is the rating firm's own classification and is not equivalent to a school-grade scale.
+The analysis firm Franke & Bornberg rates commercial cyber insurance against a detailed criteria catalogue.
+It applies a seven-tier scale from FFF+ (excellent) down to F- (insufficient).
+This is the firm's own classification and does not map onto a school-grade scale.

 Top-rated providers (Franke & Bornberg, status March 2026)